gavincmartin/gavincmartin.com/content/home/experience.md

   date_start = "2020-05-01"
   date_end = ""
   description = """
-  In my current role, I continue lead the development of activity planning software for the Europa Clipper mission, and I have scaled my original team of 4 to 10 engineers in under 2 years.
+  During my stint as a Software Systems Engineer at JPL, I led activity planning software development for the Europa Clipper mission, and I scaled my original team (see below) of 4 to 10 engineers over 2 years.

-  We are designing next-generation planning systems to support distributed spacecraft operations at institutions across the U.S. We aim to model highly-complex systems, check system constraints, intelligently schedule ground & spacecraft behaviors, and empower operators to make effective decisions which preserve spacecraft safety while maximizing scientific output.
+  We designed next-generation planning systems to support distributed spacecraft operations at institutions across the U.S. We aimed to model highly-complex systems, check system constraints, intelligently schedule ground & spacecraft behaviors, and empower operators to make effective decisions which preserve spacecraft safety while maximizing scientific output.
   """

 [[experience]]